n-genesis/finxact-json-vscode/README.md

 ```

 ### Using Git (terminal)
-1. Navigate to your `.vscode/extension/` directory and create a new new folder name finxact-json-formatter.
+1. Navigate to your `.vscode/extension/` directory and create a new new folder name `finxact-json-formatter`.
 2. Under the newly created `finxact-json-formatter/` clone this repo.
 3. Make sure to restart VS Code for the extension to be added.